 The IHS Alumni Impact Award aims to showcase and support worldwide initiatives and projects of IHS alumni which make an impact on the local community.
 It is a celebration of city changers and inspiring urban initiatives.
-This year's competition saw 20 inspiring submissions from 13 countries, reflecting the diverse expertise of IHS graduates.
+The last edition of the competition saw 20 inspiring submissions from 13 countries, reflecting the diverse expertise of IHS graduates.

 Meet the Finalists